hackclub/hackclub/workshops/Simple Js Clock/README.md

 Note: Make sure the `<script>` tag, which is in your body, is below the `<div>` tags or else it will throw you errors.

-This is your code so far:
+This is what your code should look like so far:

 ```html
 <!DOCTYPE html>